Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 the native ordering of the target, but this default can be overridden using pragma ``Default_Scalar_Storage_Order``.

-If a component of ``T`` is itself of a record or array type, the specfied ``Scalar_Storage_Order`` does *not* apply to that nested type: an explicit attribute definition clause must be provided for the component type as well if desired.
+If a component of ``T`` is itself of a record or array type, the specified ``Scalar_Storage_Order`` does *not* apply to that nested type: an explicit attribute definition clause must be provided for the component type as well if desired.